CFB Shilo

 Canadian Forces Base Shilo (CFB Shilo; Base des Forces canadiennes Shilo — BFC Shilo) is an operations and training base of the Canadian Armed Forces, located 35 km east of Brandon, Manitoba and adjacent to Sprucewoods.
 During the 1990s, Canadian Forces Base Shilo was also designated as an Area Support Unit, which acts as a local base of operations for south-west Manitoba in times of military and civil emergency.

-It is located at the very southwest corner of the Municipality of North Cypress – Langford, and the very northwest corner of the Municipality of Glenboro – South Cypress.
+It is located at the very south-west corner of the Municipality of North Cypress – Langford, and the very northwest corner of the Municipality of Glenboro – South Cypress.
 Additionally, it lies adjacent to the eastern border of the Rural Municipality of Cornwallis.
-The base has an 18-hole golf course.
-The course hosts numerous military and civilian golf events.
+The base has an 18-hole golf course, which hosts numerous military and civilian golf events.

 History and demographics

 CFB Shilo has been a training facility for the Canadian Army since 1910, and saw an increase in its use as a training facility following the outbreak of World War I. The base is also home to the Royal Canadian Artillery Museum and many artillery pieces are on display including a cannon used at the North-West Rebellion.